Happy teacher = happy child

 - 75 million school-aged children in conflict-affected countries need a quality, protective education.

-- By not addressing teachers' well-being, many people don’t enter the profession, leave it or need to interrupt their work to manage their burnout or distress.
+- By failing to address teachers' well-being, many people don’t enter the profession, leave it or need to interrupt their work to manage their burnout or distress.

-It is made up of five two-hour wellbeing workshops and a three-month intensive, direct teacher coaching over 6 modules during regular school hours
+CORE is made up of five two-hour wellbeing workshops and three months of intensive teacher coaching - spread across six modules during regular school hours.
+To download a schematic overview, click here.

 Based on Evidence